Moorooka: Post-WW1

-St Brendan's Catholic Primary School was established on 28 January 1929 by the Sisters of St Joseph.
+Saint Brendan's Catholic Primary School was established on 28 January 1929 by the Sisters of Saint Joseph.

-Between the 1930s and 1969, trams ran along Beaudesert Road, thence along Ipswich Road to the Brisbane CBD.

 In 1931, the Annerley Church of Christ commenced outreach in Moorooka, following from the establishment of a Bible school in Clifton Hill in the home of Mr P. Ryan in February 1929.
 Land was purchased at 108 Beaudesert Road and a church was erected by volunteers held on two successive Saturdays in May 1931, with the church holding its first service on 26 July 1931 with an official opening on Friday 31 July 1931.
 Initially financially supported by the Annerley church, the Moorooka church became independent in 1933.
 Since at least 2016, the church has been renamed as the Rising Sun International Church.

+Trams ran along Beaudesert Road, thence along Ipswich Road to the Brisbane CBD.
+The tram service to Moorooka commenced in 1937.
+The service commenced at the Brisbane CBD and then went along Ipswich Road and Beaudesert Road.

-In August 1937, auctioneers F.G.
-Pearce sold a suburban subdivision called Coniston Park Estate, consisting of 96 allotments, bounded by Beaudesert Road, Bracken Street, Margaret Street (now Medina Street) and Sherley Street.
+In August 1937, auctioneers F. G. Pearce sold a suburban subdivision called Coniston Park Estate, consisting of 96 allotments, bounded by Beaudesert Road, Bracken Street, Margaret Street (now Medina Street) and Sherley Street.
 The estate was adjacent to Moorooka State School and the Moorooka tram terminus and provided "extensive views with every convenience" including electric light, mains water and gas.

+During World War II, Moorooka hosted a military leave and transit depot staging camp.

+The 1940s–1960s Moorooka Aboriginal Camp was at the end of Mayfield Road.
+Part of the camp was subject to a government clear-out by 1951.

+Post-WW2

 Moorooka has traditionally hosted a working class population stemming from its history as a manufacturing hub during World War II.
-The southern part of Moorooka bordering Salisbury was the location of government built returned servicemen housing.
+The southern part of Moorooka bordering Salisbury was the location of government-built returned servicemen housing.

+Post-war, Brian O'Neill, great-grandson of pioneer South Brisbane land baron James Toohey, consolidated some of the family land holdings to construct a housing subdivision on the eastern edge of Moorooka bordering Toohey Forest, the streets named for his children: Timothy, Rachael, Sharon, Charmaine, and Kerrianne.

 Moorooka State Infants School opened on 27 January 1959; it closed on 11 July 1983.

-St Mary the Virgin Anglican Church was dedicated on 6 December 1959 by Archbishop Reginald Halse.
+Saint Mary the Virgin Anglican Church was dedicated on 6 December 1959 by Archbishop Reginald Halse.
 Its closure on 5 April 1998 was approved by Assistant Bishop Ron Williams.

 In 1968, the Brisbane City Council built and opened The Moorooka Bowls Club, which then hosted Queen Elizabeth II on her visit to the 1982 Commonwealth Games.
 The original bowls club went into receivership in 2019.
 In 2022 the building's tender was awarded to the not-for-profit organisation The Third Place Group, in order to establish a community space that all Moorookans could enjoy.